botian-zheng/botian-zheng/README.md

 - 👋 Hi, I’m @botian-zheng
-- 👀 I’m interested in Crptocurrency.
+- 👀 Interested in Crptocurrency.
-- 🌱 I’m currently learning computer science in Cal.
+- 🌱 Data Science student at Cal.
-- 💞️ I’m looking to collaborate on a tech company.
+- 💞️ I’m looking to collaborate on a blockchain company.
 - 📫 zhengbotian.11@gmail.com

 <!---